cytoscape/cytoscape.js/documentation/md/events.md

 Fields for only user input device events:

- * `cyPosition` : indicates the model position of the event
+ * `position` : indicates the model position of the event
- * `cyRenderedPosition` : indicates the rendered position of the event
+ * `renderedPosition` : indicates the rendered position of the event
  * `originalEvent` : the original user input device event object

 Fields for only layout events: